wp-plugins/wp-symposium/readme.txt

 Q. How can I get rid of the Powered By message?
 A. Use the Templates via WP Admin -> WP Symposium -> Templates.

-Q. Because of all the nice AJAX, how can I get content submitted to search engines?
-A. There is a BETA (installation page) to use permalinks, all feedback welcome!
-Check out the Mobile/SEO/Accessibility plugin at www.wpsymposium.com

-Q. Which plugins may require a subscription fee?
-A. Currently the Groups, Facebook Connect, Events, Gallery, Mobile/SEO, Profile Plus and RSS Activity Feed require a Bronze membership at www.wpsymposium.com - all can be tried out at www.wpsymposium.com

-Q. If I take out a Bronze membership and I decide I don't want WP Symposium, can I get a refund?
-A. If the plugins don't work on your server, with TwentyEleven theme and all non-WPS plugins de-activated, then you will get a full refund, less any PayPal fees.

-Q. What happens if I cancel my Bronze membership?
-A. After cancellation, you will no longer be able to download upgrades/patches or new plugins (that are provided to Bronze members) from www.wpsymposium.com.
-You can continue to use those plugins you have on your site, and upgrade the core WP Symposium plugins from www.wordpress.org.
-You may want to wait until the end of your year to benefit from membership for as long as possible.
-You will not be able to access your helpdesk account after cancelling.

-Q. How much does Bronze membership cost?
-A. $39 a year - if you don't want to continue your membership please cancel your PayPal subscription.
-You may want to wait until the end of your year to benefit from membership for as long as possible.
-You can continue to use Bronze plugins installed on your site even after you cancel (you just can't upgrade or get new ones).

-Q. What is Silver membership?
-A. For $59 a year, we will do a full install on your server (if it won't work for any reason you get a full refund, less any PayPal fees).
-Any support tickets raised by Silver members will take priority over Bronze members.

-Q. What is Gold membership?
-A. Lifetime membership!
-For $99, you get what the Bronze and Silver members get and nothing else to pay!

-Q. Where can I find copyright and licence information?
-A. The plugin is copyright WP Symposium Ltd, published under the GPL3 licence.
-For the end user licence agreement, please see licence.txt within the plugin download.

 == Changelog ==